 Do you have a good shutdown ritual?
 You should!
 Here’s how to implement one that will work for you…

 To draw a line around your writing, you need a shutdown ritual.
 A way of telling yourself that you’ve stopped working.
-I’ve been doing a daily shutdown for about 10 years — from the moment I heard about the idea in writer and computer scientist Cal Newport’s blog.
+I’ve been doing a daily shutdown for about 13 years — from the moment I read about the idea in writer and computer scientist Cal Newport’s blog.

 The concept just made so much sense to me!
 I work hard during the day — don’t I deserve some time off at night?
-Why should I let worries about work consume my thoughts 24/7?
+Why should I let worries about my writing work consume my thoughts all the time?

-My daily shutdown focuses on tasks I want to do but that require low energy and, generally, don’t need a lot of brainpower.
-I do them at the end of the day because they let me stay organized and help me feel ready to take a break.
+My daily shutdown focuses on tasks I want to do but that require low energy and don’t need a lot of brainpower.
+I do them at the end of each day because they let me stay organized and help me feel ready to take a break.

-The specific tasks are listed on a chart I keep on a clipboard to the right-hand side of my keyboard.
+I list the specific tasks on a chart that I keep on a clipboard to the right-hand side of my keyboard.
 It is always at hand and it’s set up with tick boxes for each day of the week.
 My ritual includes eight steps.
-It takes me about 30 minutes and I generally do it between 5 and 5:30 pm although occasionally earlier and very, very rarely, later.
-Since I’ve started keeping this list I have almost never worked after 6 pm.
+I take about 20 minutes and I usually do it between 5 and 5:30 pm, although occasionally earlier and rarely later.
+Since I’ve started keeping this list, I have never worked after 6 pm.
 And it feels terrific to put a tick mark in each of those boxes every day!